 For digital developers to create user-friendly products and websites, they must combine the expertise and research of both UX and UI designers.
 Research is an integral part of the process because it allows designers to create digital products and websites that meet the users’ specific needs and wants.

 When UX and UI designers work closely together, they can better design products and websites that provide value to individual consumers and businesses.
-The goal is to create visually appealing, intuitive interfaces that people of all ages and technical abilities find easy to use.
-Hence, the likelihood of their returning repeatedly is high.

 About Clay